Nara1469/sequelize-e-commerce-back-end/README.md

 > **Note**: For testing purpose, I added `producttag-routes.js` and GET - READ all ProductTag method in the application. (full route: http://localhost:3001/api/producttags/)

 The following image shows how to see the application's results in Insomnia.
-The database CRUD operation options are separated in each models.
+The database CRUD operation options are separated in each model.

 ![In Insomnia, the database CRUD operation options”.](./assets/insomnia-database.png)

 ## Walkthrough Video

-The following walkthrough videos demonstrate the CRUD operations functionality in database using Insomnia app.
+The following walkthrough videos demonstrate the CRUD operations functionality in the database using the Insomnia app.

 Walkthrough Video - on Youtube: